 You can pay your parking ticket with cash, cheque, money order, debit or credit cards.
 Pay your ticket at the following locations:

 Monday to Friday from 8:30 am to 4:30 pm

 Municipal Service Centres

 Find a location near you.
 Hours vary by location.

 You can leave your cheque or money order payment in the drop boxes at these locations.
-Please do not leave cash in the drop boxes.
+Do not leave cash in the drop boxes.

 By mailing a cheque to the address noted on the parking ticket.
-Please make your cheque payable to the City of Hamilton and do not post-date your cheque.
+Make your cheque payable to the City of Hamilton.
+Do not post-date your cheque.